ufgmg/constitution/gmg-constitution.md

 Upon approval by the Department of Student Activities and Involvement, Game Makers Guild shall be a registered student organization at the University of Florida.
 Game Makers Guild shall comply with all local, state and federal laws, as well as all University of Florida regulations, policies, and procedures.
-Such compliance includes but is not limited to the University's regulations related to Non-Discrimination, Hazing, Commercial Activity, and Student Leader Eligibility.
+Such compliance includes but is not limited to the University’s regulations related to Non-Discrimination, Sexual Harassment (including sexual misconduct, dating violence, domestic violence, and stalking), Hazing, Commercial Activity, and Student Leader Eligibility.

 # ARTICLE IV.
 UNIVERSITY REGULATIONS